bespoken/bespoken-docs/google-marketplace/getting-started.md

 ## Pre-requisites

 - A google cloud [service account](/google-marketplace/faq/#how-to-set-up-a-google-cloud-service-account).
-After the account is created, you need to reach out to Bespoken and ask for the VM required parameters to set up your VM.
+After the account is created, you need to reach out to Bespoken and ask for the required parameters to set up your VM.

 - [The URL (with https)](/google-marketplace/faq/#how-to-set-up-an-https-url-that-works-with-the-bespoken-vm) that will point to your new VM.